BMW Group key figures 2016

 BMW was also an early starter with its car sharing service DriveNow, a joint venture with car rental company Sixt, which went into operation in 2011.
 The service says it is the market leader in Germany and Europe, with more than 900,000 customers.
 It can be used in 12 European cities and considers itself "a major driving force in the area of electromobility," because clients can use DriveNow e-cars at all locations: "Europe-wide, over 280,000 customers have already undertaken their first electric trip with DriveNow, and with these electric vehicles driven far more than ten million kilometers."

 According to scientific research supported by the company, "DriveNow plays a significant role in the reduction of private car ownership.”
 BMW i also offers other digital mobility services such as parking app ParkNow.

 New strategy criticised as too hesitant

-In March 2016, BMW announced a major strategic overhaul, dubbed Number One > Next, to set out “the framework to shape change in the automobile sector”.
+In early 2016, BMW announced a major strategic overhaul, dubbed Number One > Next, to set out “the framework to shape change in the automobile sector”.
 BMW said it saw “the changes sweeping across the world of mobility through digitalisation as an excellent opportunity to make mobile life simpler, safer and more convenient.”
 BMW said it wanted to put the technological focus on advancing electric mobility and automated driving, while continuing to develop hydrogen fuel-cell technology: “The company believes that a variety of drivetrain systems will exist alongside each other in the future.”